marcelsamaruga/build-tool/README.md

 ## Running for a new branch
 To run in order to checkout for a new branch, pull from the remote repository and run maven with tests `bash build-tool.sh -p -b release/1.0.0 -t`

+# Note
+Note the git repo default is the current one.
+Please update on the sh ou make it dynamic